kexiZeroing/kexiZeroing.github.io/src/blog/css-effects-collection.md

 https://codepen.io/bigxixi/pen/abjEMbg

 ### Animation with View Transitions
+If you are making DOM changes, such as adding and removing elements from the DOM, a great solution for smooth animations is view transitions.
+The view transition is set up like: First, in CSS, give each card an individual `view-transition-name`.
+Then, in JavaScript, wrap the DOM mutation in a view transition `document.startViewTransition`.

 - Getting started with View Transitions on multi-page apps: https://daverupert.com/2023/05/getting-started-view-transitions
 - Example of view transitions for multi-page sites: https://mpa-view-transitions-sandbox.netlify.app